-- a. review bargaining unit force levels for the Plant; - b. review historical contractor utilization by the Plant; - c. review projections for contractor utilization by the Plant; - d. monitor the implementation of new programs or hiring to reduce contractor utilization; and - e. develop new ideas and implementation plans to effectively reduce contractor usage in accordance with the terms of this Section. - 5.
-Notice and Information - a.
+- a. review bargaining unit force levels for the Plant; - b. review historical contractor utilization by the Plant; - c. review projections for contractor utilization by the Plant; - d. monitor the implementation of new programs or hiring to reduce contractor utilization: and - e. develop new ideas and implementation plans to effectively reduce contractor usage in accordance with the terms of this Section.

+5. Notice and Information

+a.
 Prior to the Company entering into any agreement or arrangement to use Outside Entities to perform Bargaining Unit Work, except in the case of emergencies, the Company will provide written notice to the Contracting Out Committee.
 In all cases other than emergencies (where the notice shall be provided as soon as practicable) and day-to-day maintenance and repair, such notice will be provided in sufficient time to permit a final determination, using the Expedited Procedure, of whether or not the proposed use of Outside Entities is permitted.
-Such notice shall include the following: - (1) location, type, duration and detailed description of the work;
+Such notice shall include the following:

-- (2) occupations involved and anticipated utilization of bargaining unit forces; - (3) effect on operations if the work is not completed in a timely fashion; and - (4) copies of any bids from Outside Entities and any internal estimating done by or on behalf of the Company regarding the use of the Outside Entities. - b.
+- (1) location, type, duration and detailed description of the work; - (2) occupations involved and anticipated utilization of bargaining unit forces; - (3) effect on operations if the work is not completed in a timely fashion; and - (4) copies of any bids from Outside Entities and any internal estimating done by or on behalf of the Company regarding the use of the Outside Entities. - b.
 Should either the Union or the Company believe a meeting to be necessary, a written request shall be made within five (5) days (excluding Saturdays, Sundays and holidays) after receipt of such notice.
 The meeting shall be held within three (3) days (excluding Saturdays, Sundays and holidays) thereafter.
 At such meeting, the Parties shall review in detail the plans for the work to be performed and the reasons for using Outside Entities.
 The Union shall be provided with all relevant information available to the Company concerning the use of Outside Entities at issue. - c.
+Should the Company fail to give notice as provided above, then not later than thirty (30) days from the later of the date of the commencement of the work or when the Union becomes aware of the work, a grievance relating to such matter may be filed.

+6. Mutual Agreement

-Should the Company fail to give notice as provided above, then not later than thirty (30) days from the later of the date of the commencement of the work or when the Union becomes aware of the work, a grievance relating to such matter may be filed. - 6.
-Mutual Agreement - a.
-In the event the Contracting Out Committee resolves a matter in a fashion which in any way permits the use of Outside Entities, such resolution shall be final and binding only as to the matter under consideration and shall not affect future determinations under this Section. - b.
-No agreement, whether or not reached pursuant to this Section, which directly or indirectly permits the use of Outside Entities on an ongoing basis, shall be valid or enforceable unless it is in writing and signed by the President/Unit Chair and the Grievance Committee Chair/Unit Grievance Committeeperson of the affected Local Union.
-Any such valid agreement shall expire on the Termination Date of this Agreement, unless signed by a Representative of the International Union. - 7.
-Expedited Procedure a.
-Within three (3) days (excluding Saturdays, Sundays and holidays) after either the Union or the Company determines that the Contracting Out Committee cannot resolve the dispute, the moving Party must advise the other in writing that it is invoking this Expedited Procedure.
+- a.
+On the effective date of the 2003 Basic Labor Agreement, all agreements, understandings or practices of any kind that directly or indirectly permitted the use of Outside Entities to perform Bargaining Unit Work were agreed to be null and void. - b.
+In the event the Contracting Out Committee resolves a matter in a fashion which in any way permits the use of Outside Entities, such resolution shall be final and binding only as to the matter under consideration and shall not affect future determinations under this Section.

+c.
+No agreement entered into subsequent to the effective date of the 2003 Basic Labor Agreement, whether or not reached pursuant to this Section, which directly or indirectly permits the use of Outside Entities on an ongoing basis, shall be valid or enforceable unless it is in writing and signed by the President/Unit Chair and the Grievance Committee Chair/Unit Grievance Committeeperson of the affected Local Union.

+7. Expedited Procedure